Search by Keyword

 It was around three months later, however, that a decision was made to create a long medley that would take up one side of an album.
 A new final album, which was eventually titled “Abbey Road,” began being recorded on July 1st, 1969 (although recordings from earlier months did appear on the final album).
 “Interestingly,” engineer Geoff Emerick explains in his book “Here, There And Everywhere,” “it was at only the second session for the album that Paul, accompanying himself on acoustic guitar, recorded 'Her Majesty,' the song fragment that ended up concluding 'Abbey Road.'”

 This day was July 2nd, 1969, Paul arriving at EMI Studio Two at 3 pm to start recording a track that would be a contender for the long medley.
-Mark Lewisohn, in his book “The Beatles Recording Sessions,” explains: “One major advantage for Paul McCartney in living so close to EMI Studios was that he invariably arrived first for a session, strolling the short distance in no more than five minutes.
+Mark Lewisohn, in his 1988 book “The Beatles Recording Sessions,” states: “One major advantage for Paul McCartney in living so close to EMI Studios was that he invariably arrived first for a session, strolling the short distance in no more than five minutes.
 This meant that he was often the first to start work.
 On this day, before the arrival of George and Ringo (John was hospitalized because of a car accident at the time), Paul used the solo studio time to record another of his very quick, spontaneous link-tracks: the 23-second 'Her Majesty.'
 A simpler recording could not be imagined: it took just three takes, only two of which were complete, before Paul had it right, singing live to his own acoustic guitar accompaniment, and using just two of the tape's eight available tracks.
 At the end of 'take three,' balance engineer Phil McDonald called over, 'Do you wanna hear it?'
 Paul replied 'Yeah,' went upstairs, heard a playback, liked what he heard, and 'Her Majesty' joined the list of songs for medley consideration.”

 Chris Blair was recruited as 2nd engineer on this session, his second day in a row as tape operator for The Beatles.
 “They hadn't got a tape op,” he relates in the book “The Beatles Recording Sessions," "and Allan Stagge, then studio manager, called me to his office to ask if I might like to help out.
 He said that he wouldn't pressurize me into doing it.
 (This was a reference to the fact that several EMI engineers and tape operators no longer wanted to work with The Beatles, disliking the sometimes tense atmosphere between the group and the control room staff, 'the “us” and “them” situation,' as one engineer has called it.)
 I was extremely nervous on the session and my mind went completely blank.
 Paul sat down and did 'Her Majesty' and I couldn't for the life of me think how to spell 'Majesty' on the tape box.
 I rang upstairs, all around the building, asking people how to spell 'Majesty'!”